-- (1) A person who - - (a) is not disqualified in terms of section 7 of the Act; - (b) is above the age of 18 years; - (c) is a member of the Traditional community in question; - (d) is ordinarily and lawfully resident in the Traditional community area in question; and - (e) is a citizen of the Republic of South Africa;
+- (1) A person who - - (a) is not disqualified in terms of section 7 of the Act; - (b) is above the age of 18 years; - (c) is a member of the traditional community in question; - (d) is ordinarily and lawfully resident in the traditional community area in question; and - (e) is a citizen of the Republic of South Africa;

-must qualify to be nominated and elected as a Traditional Councilmember during the election of councillors of a Traditional Council in that Traditional community.
+may qualify to be nominated and elected as a traditional council member during the election of councillors of a traditional council in that traditional community.

-E. QUALIFICATION OF VOTERS AND DUTIES OF THE HEAD OF DEPARTMENT IN THE ELECTION PROCESS must qualify to be registered as a voter for the election of councillors of the Traditional Council in question.
+E. QUALIFICATION OF VOTERS AND DUTIES OF THE HEAD OF DEPARTMENT IN THE ELECTION PROCESS may qualify to be registered as a voter for the election of councillors of the traditional council in question.

-- E.1 A person who- - (a) is 18 years of age or above; - (b) is a member of the community in question; - (c) is ordinarily and lawfully resident in the Traditional Council area in question; and - (d) is a citizen of the Republic of South Africa;
+- E.1 A person who-

+- (a) is 18 years of age or above;

+- (b) is a member of the community in question;

+- (c) is ordinarily and lawfully resident in the traditional council area in question; and - (d) is a citizen of the Republic of South Africa;
-- E.2 A person who lives outside the jurisdictional area of the Traditional community, but who, by birth or by choice, belongs to the said Traditional community may be allowed to participate in the proceedings of the Traditional community meeting and vote in the election. - E.3 The Head of Department must cause to be registered as voters in elections to be held for the purposes of electing councillors or any councillor to a Traditional Council, all such persons as are qualified for that purpose in terms of sub-regulation E.1.

-- E.4 The Head of Department must cause the names and other particulars of each voter who is so registered, to be entered in the voters' roll which the Head of Department must keep, maintain, revise and make alterations for the purposes of such elections. - E.5 Whenever any election is to be held for the purpose of electing one person or any other number of persons as a councillor or councillors of a Traditional Council, the Head of Department must make all such arrangements or take all such steps as are necessary to ensure that a substantial number of voters is registered for the purpose of elections (30) thirty days prior to the date of such elections. - E.6 Where a Traditional Council refuses to register any person as a voter in any election of one or more councillors of that Traditional Council on the ground that such person does not, in terms of sub-regulation E.1, qualify for registration as such, such person may within seven days from the date of the refusal, appeal against such refusal to the Head of Department.
-The decision of the Head of Department is final.
+- E.2 A person who lives outside the jurisdictional area of the traditional community, but who, by birth or by choice, belongs to the said traditional community may be allowed to participate in the proceedings of the traditional community meeting and vote in the election. - E.3 The head of department must cause to be registered as voters in elections to be held for the purposes of electing councillors or any councillor to a traditional council, all such persons as are qualified for that purpose in terms of sub-regulation E.1. - E.4 The head of department must cause the names and other particulars of each voter who is so registered, to be entered in the voters' roll which the head of department must keep, maintain, revise or make alterations for the purposes of such elections. - E.5 Whenever any election is to be held for the purpose of electing one person or any other number of persons as a councillor or councillors of a traditional council, the head of department must make all such arrangements or take all such steps as are necessary to ensure that a substantial number of voters is registered for the purpose of elections (30) thirty days prior to the date of such elections. - E.6 Where a traditional council refuses to register any person as a voter in any election of one or more councillors of that traditional council on the ground that such person does not, in terms of sub-regulation E.1, qualify for registration as such, such person may within seven days from the date of the refusal, appeal against such refusal to the head of department.
+The decision of the head of department is final.